Quickback Docs

 durableObjects: [

-// Cross-worker DO: reference the exporting worker explicitly.
+// Cross-worker DO — the exporting worker owns the migration; this

 { name: "RATE_LIMITER", className: "RateLimiter", scriptName: "rate-limit-worker" },